PROJECT RETURN MERZ BARN WALL

 ” Impossible?
 On the contrary, it’s the only eventual Possibility “ – M. St.M

-July 7th 2017; artist Michael St.Mark calls for the return of German Dadaist Kurt Schwitters‘ “Life’s Great Work”, the Merz Wall, now languishing as an unnatural decapitated artwork, stranded like a fish out of water for over 50 years in the Hatton Gallery Newcastle, almost exactly one hundred miles away from its home in Elterwater Great Langdale Cumbria, where the artist intended it to rest forever as an integral part of the Merz Barn which is still standing on the original site.
+July 7th 2017; artist Michael St.Mark calls for the return of the main part of German Dadaist Kurt Schwitters‘ “Life’s Great Work”, his Merzbarn’s wall, now languishing as an unnatural decapitated artwork, stranded like a fish out of water for over 50 years in the Hatton Gallery Newcastle, over a hundred miles away from its true home in Elterwater Great Langdale Cumbria, where the artist surely intended it to rest forever as an integral part of the Merzbarn which is still standing on the original site.

-The return of the Merz Barn Wall obviously requires accompanying adequate Arts Council or other funding in order to then preserve it and secure the site of Merz Barn in Elterwater for the benefit of future generations of students and art lovers, who will be able to view this important and unique Dada work in its intended location and environment.
+The return of the Merzbarn’s west wall complete with its unfinished Merz sculpture obviously requires accompanying adequate Arts Council or other funding in order to then preserve it and secure the site of Merzbarn in Elterwater for the benefit of future generations of students and art lovers, who will be able to view this important and unique Dada work in its intended location and environment.

-Current (2015) Merz Barn interior west wall, featuring to-scale hi definition photograph of the actual Schwitters artwork.
-Although a gallant and admirable effort, surely no subsitute for the actual Dada masterpiece integrated back into its intended exhibition setting.
+Current (as of 2015) Merz Barn interior west wall, featuring to-scale hi definition photograph of the actual Schwitters artwork.
+Although a gallant and admirable effort, surely no substitute for the actual Dada masterpiece integrated back into its intended exhibition setting.
 The important legacy of KS deserves no less.

-*Twitter hashtags #ReturnMerzWall and #ReturnMerzBarnWall created today, please support this important and worthy art cause by using the latter as a focus for an initial steering group and for invoking strategies towards its realization
+*Twitter hashtag #ReturnMerzBarnWall created today, please support this important and worthy art cause by using the latter as a focus for an initial steering group and for invoking strategies towards its realization

 *Points of note validating return of the Schwitters Merz Barn wall

-1. Schwitters created the Merz Barn wall entirely from locally-sourced materials and found objects in the area around Ambleside and Great Langdale in the mid-1940s.
-It has no place as an unnaturally severed artwork – a fish out of water, stranded in a gallery in a city museum many miles from its intended permanent rural exhibition place.
+1. Schwitters created the Merzbarn wall entirely from locally-sourced materials and found objects in the area around Ambleside and Great Langdale during 1947 / 8.
+It surely has no permanent place as an unnaturally severed artwork – a fish out of water, stranded in a gallery in a city museum many miles from its undoubtably-intended rural exhibition place.
 Unjustifiable in the technologically advanced 21st C. both morally and geographically – and also, in the final analysis, within art history itself.